-Seeking favors, Trump pressed Ukraine president to probe political rival
+Seeking favors, Trump asked Ukraine president to investigate Biden

 Trump and Zelenskiy appeared side-by-side in New York on the sidelines of the U.N.
 General Assembly and denied impropriety in their call, with Ukraine’s president telling reporters “nobody pushed me.”

-Trump denied pressuring Zelenskiy and lashed out at Pelosi as having bowed to “radicals” in her party.
+Trump also lashed out at Pelosi as having bowed to “radicals” in her party.
 “As I’m concerned, unfortunately, she’s no longer the speaker of the House,” Trump said.

+The controversy arose after a whistleblower from within the U.S. intelligence community brought a complaint relating to Trump’s conversation with Zelenskiy.

+Even though federal law calls for such complaints to be disclosed to Congress, the Trump administration has not done so.
+But congressional officials said House and Senate intelligence committees will be allowed to see the complaint later on Wednesday.

 According to the summary, Trump told Zelenskiy that Attorney General William Barr, the top U.S. law enforcement official, and Trump personal lawyer Rudy Giuliani would speak to him about re-opening a Ukrainian investigation into a Ukrainian gas company for which Biden’s son Hunter had served as director.